 If You Want to Optimize Content to Be Cited

 Tracking tells you where you stand; it does not write the page.
 A separate group of tools leans toward the content side.
 Writesonic and Goodie pair generation with AEO prompts, and Conductor and Athena include writing assistants tuned for citations.
 Treat AI-generated drafts with care, though, because a model writing commodity content produces exactly what other models have no reason to cite.
-The research that defined GEO found that citing sources, adding statistics, and original specifics are what lift visibility, not generation volume.
+The research that defined GEO found that citing sources, adding quotations, and including statistics are what lift visibility, not generation volume.
 The tool can structure and check; the original substance has to be yours.
 The craft of writing a page that gets quoted is its own skill, which our guide to AI content optimization covers at the sentence level.

 The Prerequisite Almost No Tool Checks

 Every tool above assumes the answer engines can already read your pages.
 Often they cannot.
 Google's own guidance is explicit that its generative AI features draw on crawlable content, so a page a bot cannot fetch cannot be cited, however good it is.
-A firewall rule or a JavaScript-only render can turn an AI crawler away while every human sees the page fine, and a citation tracker will report that as a content problem when it is really an access one. geotoolbox checks that prerequisite: whether the major AI crawlers can fetch and render each page, and how citable the page is once they do.
-It tracks visibility across the engines like the tools above, but the reachability check is the part the others leave out, and it is free to run.
-In our scans, a blocked or unrendered page is one of the most common reasons a brand shows zero AEO visibility despite ranking well in Google.
+A firewall rule or a JavaScript-only render can turn an AI crawler away while every human sees the page fine, and a citation tracker will report that as a content problem when it is really an access one.

 A Pricing Reality Check